AnonSar/fit3143-notes/notes/05-sync.md

 	- A drift of 1% means the lock adds or loses a second every 100 seconds

 ### Cristian’s Algorithm
-- Synchronises all other machines to the clock of one machine, the _time server_
+- Synchronises all other machines to the clock of one machine, the _time server_ and the time of that one machine can be adjusted to the real time.
 - Every machine requests the current time to the time server
 - The time server responds to the request as soon as possible
 - The requesting machine sets its clock to: `server_time + (post_request_time - pre-_request_time - server_elapsed)/2`